Charli D'Amelio: 2022–present: Reality series and other projects

-Public image and reception
+Public image

-D'Amelio has frequently been referred to in the media as TikTok's biggest star.
+D'Amelio was frequently referred to in the media as "TikTok's biggest star" in 2020.
 Taylor Lorenz of The New York Times called D'Amelio the "reigning queen" of TikTok.
 Trey Taylor of The Face called her and her sister Dixie the "CEOs of TikTok".
 In an article for The Washington Post, Travis M. Andrews called her "[TikTok's] undisputed ruler".
 Cassidy George of The New Yorker called her the "face of TikTok".
 Much of her appeal has been attributed to her content being seen as relatable and authentic.
 Marc Faddoul, an artificial intelligence researcher at the University of California, Berkeley, credited her status as a "median user" and a "safe recommendation choice that can generate engagement across the board" as reasons for her fame.

-Mel Magazine's Joseph Longo called her "one of the first polarizing figures on the video app — the embodiment of the strange, precarious and unpredictable new world of Gen Z online fame", noting that social media users criticized her as being "basic", "cringeworthy", and "overhyped".
+Mel Magazine's Joseph Longo called her "one of the first polarizing figures on the video app—the embodiment of the strange, precarious and unpredictable new world of Gen Z online fame", noting that social media users criticized her as being "basic", "cringeworthy", and "overhyped".
 In regard to D'Amelio's early popularity, Rachel Monroe of The Atlantic wrote, "As Charli's follower count grew, her popularity acquired a reflexive quality; essentially, she became a meme for other TikTokers to react to.
 There was a flurry of 'I don't get why Charli is so popular' posts, followed by backlash-to-the-backlash videos tagged #teamcharli and #unproblematicqueen."
 Writing for Vanity Fair, Carino Chocano called her the "face" of "Straight TikTok", a colloquialism used to describe the mainstream part of TikTok, with "straight" referencing the fact that many of the users who make up "Straight TikTok" are heterosexual.

 She appeared on both the Forbes 30 Under 30 list and on Fortune's 40 Under 40 list in 2020, making her the youngest person to appear on Fortune's list.
 Fashion search engine Lyst placed D'Amelio at eighth on their annual Power Dressers list, which identifies the most influential public figures in fashion based on the company's search, sales, and social media metrics, in 2020.
 The company also listed D'Amelio second on their collaborative Next 20 list with Highsnobiety, which determines the most prominent "breakout cultural pioneers" in fashion using search metrics and sales.
 In 2021, she was included on the Time100 Next list, an extension to the Time 100 list, and in Teen Vogue's Young Hollywood Class of 2021.
+D'Amelio was ranked number six on Forbes's Top Creators 2025 listicle.

+In July 2025, D’Amelio was named to the inaugural TIME100 Creators list, which recognized 100 of the most influential digital creators from around the world.

 Other TikTok users, including Lisa Beverly and Ellie Zeiler, became notable on the platform for their resemblance to D'Amelio.